adey1998/wealthvault/README.md

-# Secure, Highly Available Client Portfolio Management Platform – AWS + Terraform
+# WealthVault — Secure, Highly Available Client Portfolio Management Platform

 ## Overview
 This project simulates the **AWS infrastructure** I designed and deployed for a **finance industry** client-facing application.